 Table of Contents

-#2: Leaning Art + Layered Objects
+Step 2: Layer Art + Objects

 Picture this: you’ve got a framed print that’s too small to hang alone, or maybe a child’s artwork you’d love to display without committing to wall damage.
 This is where leaning saves the day.
 Prop the frame against the back of your shelf at a slight angle—not quite vertical, not quite flat.
 Instantly, you’ve added height and personality.